SAP-samples/btp-cap-genai-rag/docs/tutorial/1-intro/README.md

 # Overview

-This documentation will introduce you the AI sample application.
+This documentation will introduce you the GenAI Mail Insights sample application.